-Ranked among the top business schools in USA and worldwide, the school offers two years full time MBA with an option to tailor and customize your study by selecting electives like Marketing, International Business, Finance, General Management etc.
+Ranked among the top business schools in the USA and worldwide, the school offers two years full-time MBA with an option to tailor and customize your study by selecting electives like Marketing, International Business, Finance, General Management etc.

 MBA – Management of Business Administration

 An MBA teaches you about the nuances of business administration, but the reason behind HBS producing leaders and influencers every year lies in the uniqueness of HBS MBA program.
 Harvard calls this difference as The HBS Difference.
 A day at HBS starts with one question: “What would you do?”
 Because that’s the best way to prepare you for the bigger question that matters most here and in your career beyond the campus: “What impact will you make in the world?”

 Tenets that make HBS unique are: –

 - Global Intelligence – At HBS, MBA students are challenged to think about different business contexts and different countries throughout their two years.

 - Learning in Practice – HBS believes that every graduate who wears an HBS tag should stand up to its reputation for the rest of his lives.
 The 2 years of in-depth case method learning transforms a student into a future leader.